• Skip to primary navigation

 How do I store leftovers?

-If you can’t finish it on day 1, you can simply cover the mug cake tightly with plastic wrap and refrigerate it for up to a day—no longer, as the cake will most likely not be that fresh anymore.
+If you can’t finish it, you can simply cover the mug cake tightly with plastic wrap and refrigerate it for up to a day—no longer, as the cake will most likely not be that fresh anymore.
 To enjoy the next day, simply reheat the cake in the microwave for 10-15 seconds until warmed through.
 Just be prepared for a slightly less impressive cake experience.

 Our personal advice?
 If it’s a bit too rich for you, split it with someone else on night 1, and, if you’re still craving it the next day, make another!
 After all, you do have a whole jar of Nutella to get through!